euro-hpc-pl/SpinGlassPEPS.jl/README.md

 }
 ```

-Article describing in detail used algorithms and containing extensive benchmarks.
+Article describing the algorithms and their benchmark evaluation.
 ```
 @article{SpinGlassPEPS,
-    author = {Anna Maria Dziubyna and Tomasz \'{S}mierzchalski and Bart\l{}omiej Gardas and Marek M. Rams and Masoud Mohseni}, title = {Limitations of tensor network approaches for optimization and sampling: A comparison against quantum and classical {Ising} machines}, journal = {Physical Review Applied},
+    author = {Anna Maria Dziubyna and Tomasz \'{S}mierzchalski and Bart\l{}omiej Gardas and Marek M. Rams and Masoud Mohseni}, title = {Limitations of tensor-network approaches for optimization and sampling: A comparison to quantum and classical {Ising} machines}, journal = {Physical Review Applied},
     volume = {23},
     pages = {054049},